yaahc/recaphub/README.md

 This is a quick helper CLI I wrote to help me track what I've been working on.

+### Setup

+This tool requires that you setup a personal access token.
+You can create one by going to `Settings > Developer Settings (this is on the bottom of the sidebar on the left) > Personal Access Tokens`

+### Output

 Here's a sample of the kind of output it generates.
 This output will change over time as I update it to be more comprehensive with its analysis.
 Off of the top of my head I'd like it to also check Zulip threads that I've participated